top of page

 An example of the visuals I provide in my design package to give you a clear vision of your finished project

-January brings fresh energy and motivation, and many people have natural deadlines in mind — a summer completion, a big celebration, or “by next Christmas.”
+January brings fresh energy and motivation.
+Many people have natural deadlines in mind, such as a summer completion, a big celebration, or “by next Christmas.”

 Starting early means: